-Previously, Mr. Seifert was the Executive Director of the Massachusetts Medicaid Policy Institute and, prior to that, Policy Director of The Access Project.
-Earlier in his career, Mr. Seifert worked at the Massachusetts Rate Setting Commission, later called the Division of Health Care Finance and Policy.
-He has additional government experience at the federal and municipal levels, at the U.S. Department of Health and Human Services and the New York City Human Resources Administration.
+Seifert joined Commonwealth Medicine from the Massachusetts Medicaid Policy Institute, where he served as executive director.
+Before that, he was policy director at The Access Project, a non-profit that helped community organizations advocate for improved access to health care services.
+Earlier in his career, he worked at the Massachusetts Rate Setting Commission, later called the Division of Health Care Finance and Policy.
+Seifert also has federal and municipal government experience – at the U.S. Department of Health and Human Services and the New York City Human Resources Administration.

-Mr. Seifert holds a master’s degree in public affairs from Princeton University and a bachelor’s degree in economics from Wesleyan University.
+Seifert holds a bachelor’s degree in economics from Wesleyan University and a master’s degree in public affairs from Princeton University.